President Joko Widodo to watch Indonesia vs Argentina live - ExBulletin

 President Joko Widodo to watch Indonesia vs Argentina live

-PSSI President Erick Thohir briefs Indonesian national team players during a training session at Gelora Bung Karno Stadium, Senayan, Jakarta on Sunday (18/6/2023).
-The training session led directly by Indonesian coach Shin Tae Yong took place ahead of the FIFA Matchday match against Argentina on Monday, June 19, 2023.

-REPUBLIKA.CO.ID, JAKARTA — President Joko Widodo will watch the FIFA match live game day which brought together the Indonesian national team against National team Argentina.
-National team against Argentina will take place at Gelora Bung Karno Stadium, Jakarta on Monday at 7.30pm WIB.
+Jakarta, Karosatuklik.com – President Joko Widodo will watch the FIFA Matchday Match Live between Indonesia National Team and Argentina National Team at Gelora Bung Karno Stadium in Jakarta on Monday (19/6/2023) at 7:30 PM WIB.

-Presence of the President Jokowi was confirmed by the Vice President of the Indonesian Football Association (PSSI), Zainudin Amali, after inaugurating the launch of a new bus for the Indonesian national team at the Garuda Store, Gelora Bung Karno Stadium Complex, Jakarta, Sunday (18/6/2023).
+President Jokowi’s attendance was confirmed by Vice President of the Indonesian Football Association (PSSI), Zainudin Amali, after he inaugurated the launch of a new bus for the Indonesian national team at the Garuda Store, stadium complex Gelora Bung Karno, Jakarta, Sunday (18/6/2023).

-“The President of the Republic of Indonesia, Joko Widodo, will be there to watch the game live.
-It has been confirmed, God willing, he will be there,” the vice president said.
-PSSI Zainudin Amali, Sunday.
+“The President of the Republic of Indonesia, Joko Widodo, will be present to watch the game live.
+It has been confirmed, God willing, that he will be there,” PSSI Vice President Zainudin Amali told reporters.

-Amali predicts the fight National team against Argentina will be inundated with Indonesian fans watching directly at the stadium.
-He assured that security had been coordinated with security forces and urged fans to enter the stadium immediately.

 “It was arranged (coordination) related to security.
-It was directed.
-To friends (supporters), please come early, don’t just start the game, just want to come.
-For those who have already wristbands, go straight to the (stadium),” Zainuddin Amali said.
+He was directed.
+To friends (supporters) please come early, don’t just start the game, just want to come.
+For those who already have wristbands, they will immediately enter (the stadium),” Zainudin Amali said.

-It is certain that the Indonesian national team through coach Shin Tae Yong will play with reliable players such as Dimas Drajad, Asnawi Mangkualam, Arhan Pratama and Marc Klok.
-Practically, Garuda’s squad can only be bolstered by defender Sandy Walsh who suffered a calf injury during a training camp in Surabaya last week.

 Meanwhile, from the squad that has World Cup-winning status, Argentina coach Lionel Scaloni has decided to give vacations to senior players such as captain Lionel Messi, winger Angel Di Maria and the defender Nicholas Otamendi.